Opticinn/ihsg-intelligence/README.md

 ```

 Open `http://localhost:8000/chat` for the chat interface.
-Open `http://localhost:8000/docs` for the Swagger API documentation.
+Open `http://localhost:8000/docs` for the Swagger API docs.

 ---